nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Sort entries by name : `sort`

-Sort the contacts in the address book by name in alphabetical order.
+Sort the contacts in the entire address book by name in alphabetical order.
 The list can be sorted in either ascending or descending order.

 Format: `sort ASCENDING_OR_DESCENDING`

 * The keyword (`ascending` or `descending`) must be in lower case.
+* Both the currently displayed list and the entire contact list will be sorted.

 Examples: